-Duke offers a one-year ACGME-approved fellowship in stroke/vascular neurology.
-Candidates must have competed an approved neurology residency and be ABMS neurology board eligible or certified.
+Duke offers a one-year ACGME-accredited fellowship in stroke/vascular neurology.
+Candidates must have completed an approved neurology residency and be ABMS neurology board eligible or certified.

-Our Vascular Neurology Fellowship program is directed by Nada El-Husseini, MD, and includes a multidisciplinary faculty including vascular neurologists, neurointensivists, neurorehabilitation specialists, radiologists and neurosurgeons.
+Our Vascular Neurology Fellowship program is directed by Nada El Husseini, MD, MHSc, FAHA, FAAN and includes a multidisciplinary faculty including vascular neurologists, neurointensivists, neurorehabilitation specialists, radiologists, cardiologists and neurosurgeons and surgeons.

 Fellows receive competitive salary and benefits at the PGY-5 level.
 In addition, the fellow will receive a stipend to attend at least one national/international stroke meeting a year.